What is a smallcase Subscription?

-- a certain percentage of your annual net worth is charged as a monthly fee along with GST.
+- The charges are a certain percentage of your annual net worth as a monthly fee along with GST.
 The percentage varies from smallcase to smallcase and is decided by the manager.

 Once the subscription is cancelled, the stocks are present in your Demat account.
 You are still the owner.
 However, you will not be able to receive any portfolio updates from the manager.

 How to Reactivate My Past Subscriptions?

 If your subscription to your paid smallcase has expired previously, you can directly go to profile -> subscriptions -> inactive subscriptions -> reactivate and follow the same steps used for subscription.
 Also, on the previous subscription expiry date, you would’ve received an email notification that would include a link to renew the subscription.
 This would renew the subscription to the same plan that you’d opted for originally (i.e. if you were subscribed to a quarterly plan, it would be renewed on a quarterly plan).
 If you want to change the subscription plan, you would have to go through the subscription flow by tapping on ‘Reactivate’ next to the respective smallcase on the ‘Inactive subscriptions’ screen.

 Will I be Able to Invest in My smallcase After Cancelling My Subscription?

 Yes, there is no restriction on this.
 However, you would not receive any rebalance updates from the manager’s side.